Frequently asked questions

 How often will PGS contact its donors?

-Once registered (either online or paper form), donors will receive an initial letter confirming their details and welcoming them to the scheme.
-All those who have requested to inflate their giving annually will then receive a letter one month preceding the anniversary of their first gift informing them of their soon to be inflated gift (with the option to vary it).
-There is no further communication from the PGS Team to its donors unless there is a genuine administrative reason.
-It is important that the relationship remains with the donor and the parish.
+Once registered (via online, phone or paper form), givers will receive an initial letter confirming their details and welcoming them to the scheme.
+All those who have requested to inflate their giving annually will then receive a letter one month preceding the anniversary of their first gift informing them of their soon-to-be inflated gift (with the option to vary it).
+There is no further communication from the PGS Team to its givers unless there is a genuine administrative reason.
+It is important that the relationship remains with the giver and the parish.

-The donation claimed through the Parish Giving Scheme, will be passed back to your Parish by 10th of the month.
-Gift Aid will be sent separately once PGS has received it from HMRC; however you will still have to claim Gift Aid for other donations received by your Parish.
+The gift claimed through the Parish Giving Scheme, will be passed back to your Parish by 10th of the month.
+Gift Aid will be sent separately once PGS has received it from HMRC; however you will still have to claim Gift Aid for other gifts received by your Parish.

 If you are having difficulties with claiming Gift Aid please look on the Parishes Resources Website.

-If one of your donors becomes eligible to claim Gift Aid after starting their donation through the Parish Giving Scheme they will need to complete a Gift Aid declaration.
+If one of your givers becomes eligible to claim Gift Aid after starting their gift through the Parish Giving Scheme they will need to complete a Gift Aid declaration.